Money Advice Budgeting for Kids

 Encourage kids to save from a young age

 As we’ve mentioned above, learning to save from an early age helps to set kids up for a healthy financial future.
-Encourage kids to save a percentage of their pocket, birthday money etc and to set saving goals.
+Encourage kids to save a percentage of their pocket, birthday money or Christmas money and to set saving goals.

 Money these days is often digital.
 Making budgeting visual, especially for younger children, can help them grasp the concepts of budgeting much easier.
 A simple tip is to get some clear jars and label them “spend” and “save”.
 When they get their pocket money, they can put some in each jar and it helps them to see what they are able to spend and how much money they have saved.
 Seeing the “spend” jar empty may well fast track their budgeting skills!